jayheavner/lock-manager/README.md

 code_length - a number between 4 and whatever that corresponds to the length of the code.
 **For Schlage, all codes have to be the same length.**
 NOTE: This does not change the lock settings, only specifies what's accepted in the form.

+max_supported_slots - the number of slots the lock supports.

 slot_offset - if there are slots that should never be touched, say slots 1-3, then enter a slot_offset value of 3.
 Default is 0.